SDGforskning/sdg-strings/SDG02_query_topic_WoS.md

 #### Phrase 3

-The general structure is *gene banks/ex situ + diversity/protection/policy + agriculture*
+The elements of the phrase are: *gene banks/ex situ + diversity/protection/policy + agriculture*

 The *diversity/protection/policy* terms are included to help to filter out publications which mention genebanks that were used in research (i.e. samples were taken from...).
 They ensure that the work relates to conservation, genetic diversity, or gene bank policies in some way.
 Action terms are not used because multiple angles can be relevant - research about establishment of gene banks for maintaining diversity, research about farmers' use of gene banks, research about how best to store samples in gene banks, etc.